quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part15_Medium_Math_Kno.md

 An expression contains one or more terms without an equal sign.

 :p What is an algebraic expression?
 ??x An algebraic expression is a combination of terms (numbers and variables connected by operations) but does not contain an equal sign.
-For example, \(4 + 23 - 8xy\) is an algebraic expression. x??
+For example,$4 + 23 - 8xy$ is an algebraic expression. x??

 ---